mcanchola1/Project-2/README.md

 **How does the age of offenders (under 18 vs. over 18) vary across different types of hate crime biases?**

 ![image](https://github.com/user-attachments/assets/be6f7fde-692a-405b-9023-a3d1ecadf131)

+**Note:**
--The label marks are reprsenting the number of offenders under 18.
+The label marks are only reprsenting the number of offenders under 18.
+The offenders under 18 are shown on a smaller scale than those over 18 due to the difference in offences.

 **Importance:**
 This chart compares offender age groups across bias types.
 While most hate crimes are committed by adults, some categories—like *Anti-Black* and *Anti-Gay (Male)*—show notable youth involvement.